Every year in the U.S., drunk driving claims approximately 10,000 lives and costs approximately $194 billion.

 Program History & Timeline

-The DADSS Program began in 2008 and was focused on research and creation of proof-of-concept prototypes to determine which technological approaches were most promising for vehicle integration.
-After extensive research, it was determined that the breath system and touch system were most viable.
+The DADSS Program began in 2008 and was focused on researching and creating proof-of-concept prototypes to determine which technological approaches were most promising for vehicle integration.
+After extensive research, it was determined that a breath system and touch system were most viable.

 Since that time, the Program has focused on ensuring the technology meets strict performance specifications related to accuracy, precision and reliability, so sober drivers are not inconvenienced, and so drunk drivers are never allowed to operate the vehicle.

-In 2018, the Commonwealth of Virginia announced the first trial deployment with James River Transportation (JRT) to conduct in-vehicle, on-road test trials of the technology with sober drivers in naturalistic settings.
-This initiative, called Driven to Protect, was expanded to Maryland in 2019.
+In 2018, Virginia became the first state to partner with the DADSS Program for the first trial deployment of vehicles through an initiative called Driven to Protect.
+This successful initiative is expanding to other states for in-vehicle, on-road test trials of the breath technology with sober drivers in naturalistic settings.
 That same year, the Program expanded on-road testing to include controlled, in-vehicle tests with drinking passengers, to determine how the sensors respond to real-world conditions.
-Those tests continue today.
+Those tests continue today through the Harvard University-affiliated McClean Hospital.

-In 2021, the Program announced the first-generation system equipped with the breath technology will be made available for open licensing in fleet vehicles for the first time ever.
-ACTS will begin licensing the technology to interested parties and a product equipped with the breath technology will be made available in late 2021 to any existing fleet or company that wants to outfit it into their vehicles – whether it be transportation vehicles, government fleets, rental cars, transportation vehicles, trucking companies, etc. This system is designed for fleet operators implementing a zero-tolerance alcohol policy for their drivers.
+In 2021, the Program announced the first-generation system equipped with the breath technology is being made available for open-source commercial licensing in fleet vehicles for the first time.
+ACTS will license the breath technology to any existing fleet or company that wants to outfit it into their vehicles – whether it be public or private transportation vehicles, government fleets, rental cars, trucking companies, etc. This system is designed for fleet operators implementing a zero-tolerance alcohol policy for their drivers.